Guardianship Attorney Columbus Ohio

 What to do if you believe a Guardian is mismanaging funds, concealing assets or breaching their fiduciary duty.

-The duties of a guardian will often include managing the ward’s finances or estate.
-Failure to manage the estate properly can be a breach of fiduciary duty.
+The duties of a legal guardian will often include managing the ward’s finances or property.
+Failure to do so properly can be a breach of fiduciary duty.
 In addition, the guardian can be liable for any money that is misspent or any assets that are unaccounted for.
-Attorney Thomas Taneff can help families contest applications for guardianships, or file breach of fiduciary duty claims against a guardian that you suspect may have mismanaged or stolen funds.
-If you believe someone is trying to wrongfully seize assets from someone you love, or mismanaging their money you need an attorney to look out for your interests.
-Thomas Taneff is experienced in litigation stemming from all aspects of guardianship law.
-Contact Thomas Taneff Co., LPA. to answer your guardianship questions today.
+In this case, lawyers experienced in guardianship law can help.
+Licensed Ohio attorney Thomas Taneff can help families contest applications for guardianships, or file breach of fiduciary duty claims against a guardian that you suspect may have mismanaged or stolen funds.
+If you believe someone is trying to wrongfully seize assets from someone you love or mismanaging their money, you need a licensed attorney to look out for your interests.
+We are experienced in litigation stemming from all aspects of guardianship law.
+Contact us for a free consultation and to answer your questions today.

-Ohio law allows for a number of different types of guardianships.
+Guardianship law in Ohio allows for a number of different types of guardianships.

-- A Guardian of the Person is appointed to protect and have physical custody of a ward and provide for their daily needs, paid from the ward’s assets.
+- A Guardian of the Person is assigned to protect and have physical custody of an individual and provide for their day-to-day needs, paid from the ward’s assets.

-- A Guardian of the Estate is appointed to manage the property and financial assets of the ward for the ward’s best interests.
+- A Guardian of the Estate is assigned to manage the property and financial assets of an individual for the ward’s best interests.

 - A Limited Guardian is a guardian whose powers are specifically limited by the probate court.

-- An Interim Guardian is appointed after a former guardian is temporarily or permanently removed or has resigned.
+- An Interim Guardian is assigned after a former guardian is temporarily or permanently removed or has resigned.

-- An Emergency Guardian is appointed by the Probate Court without a formal hearing and is necessary to prevent immediate injury to the person or estate of the ward.
+- An Emergency Guardian is assigned by the Probate Court without a formal hearing and is necessary to prevent immediate injury to the person or property of the ward.

-- A Conservator is a person appointed by the Probate Court at the request of a mentally competent adult who is physically unable to manage certain aspects of his or her life.
+- A Conservator is a person assigned by the Probate Court at the request of a mentally competent adult who is physically unable to manage certain aspects of his or her life.